-"On the record" ensures transparency and accountability by allowing information to be directly attributed to a named source.
-"Off the record" protects the confidentiality of sources, encouraging whistleblowers and insiders to speak truthfully without fear of exposure.
-"On background" strikes a balance, enabling journalists to inform the public while safeguarding a source's identity.
+"On the record" ensures transparency and accountability by allowing information to be attributed to a named source.
+"Off the record" protects confidentiality of sources, encouraging insiders to speak truthfully without fear of exposure.
+"On background" enables journalists to inform the public while safeguarding a source's identity.